akshaydodwadmath/akshaydodwadmath.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a Master's in Computer Science student at Saarland University.
-The focus of my degree has been on AI-related subjects such as Machine Learning, Computer Vision and Reinforcement Learning.
+I am Akshay, and I am currently pursuing a Master degree in Computer Science at Saarland University.
+My academic pursuits have primarily revolved around AI-related subjects such as Machine Learning, Computer Vision and Reinforcement Learning.

 I have done my thesis at <a href="https://machineteaching.mpi-sws.org/index.html">Machine Teaching Group</a> at the <a href="https://www.mpi-sws.org/">Max Planck Institute of Software Systems </a> under the supervision of Dr. <a href="https://www.mpi-sws.org/people/adishs/">Adish Singla </a>.
 My thesis topic was "Towards Synthesizing Qualitative and Diverse Programs for Block-Based Visual Programming", and involved techniques of neural program synthesis and reinforcement learning.